javascript-tutorial/en.javascript.info/1-js/08-error-handling/1-try-catch/article.md

 Technically, we can use anything as an error object.
 That may be even a primitive, like a number or a string, but it's better to use objects, preferrably with `name` and `message` properties (to stay somewhat compatible with built-in errors).

-Javascript has many built-in constructors for standard errors: `Error`, `SyntaxError`, `ReferenceError`, `TypeError` and others.
+JavaScript has many built-in constructors for standard errors: `Error`, `SyntaxError`, `ReferenceError`, `TypeError` and others.
 We can use them to create error objects as well.

 Their syntax is: